aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 As an experiment, I've drawn 400 random class names from the complete list of class names currently in monocdk; that set of class names comes to about 23kB (uncompressed).

-Trying various methods of compression on it yields the following (keeping in mind that the result of binary compression will need to be base64-encoded to transmit via a CloudFormation template):
+Trying various methods of compression at maximum compression level yields the following
+results:

 | Description                | Raw size    | Base64ed size |
 |----------------------------|-------------|---------------|